SmithWillSuffice/ohanga-pai/content/questions/011_social_welfare_weight.md

 Let's spit put more of the crassness!
 Why not?
 The econ nerds gotta feed.

-Economists like James Galbraith, Mariana Mazzucato, and dumb-dumb sociologist Guy Standing ---  none of whom understand MMT -- have have argued that:
+Economists like James Galbraith, Mariana Mazzucato, and dumb-dumb sociologist Guy Standing ---  none of whom understand MMT --- have argued that:

 * Social spending creates future productivity by reducing precarity,